NsamaChibulu/Project2Services/README.md

 # Deployment

-With the code fully tested (excluding view), it was then time for the deployment stage.
+With the code fully tested (excluding Views), it was then time for the deployment stage.
 Firstly, was to create the resources via Terraform.
 Terraform was the preferred method as it allowed the application of written Infrastructure as Code to deploy configurable resources into our azure portal.

 ![image](https://user-images.githubusercontent.com/82107226/123148598-54cf1480-d458-11eb-8eb8-7aa3a7c9d8e7.png)